 Feedback is a form of customer service that allows users to voice their opinions and feel heard and valued by your company.
 Not only does this keep customers on your page longer, but it also creates a greater traffic potential.
-That being said, you need the right tools to get the best feedback.

 Good feedback comes from automation that is easy for the user and convenient enough to collect data without effort.
 The three methods below are quick and easy ways to start collecting feedback for your website.

 FAQ software can be a great way to answer user questions and guide the conversation toward feedback.
 It gives users the reassurance that they’re not alone and you genuinely want to help them.
 With that reassurance, they are more likely to voice their concerns and give honest feedback.